valory-xyz/open-autonomy/docs/package_publishing.md

 ## Registering an agent

-At some point, a service owner might want to create an agent that uses our useful component analogously to how some programs use other libraries.
+At some point, a service owner might want to create an agent that uses the previously registered component analogously to how some programs use other libraries.
 In an similar way to how a component was registered, this service owner registers an agent, specifying all the components that make up the agent.
 A NFT will be minted as well and sent to the owner wallet.

 Note that this agent is not a running agent, but a definition of an agent that node operators will later use to run to deploy decentralized services.